Few men during their lifetime come anywhere near exhausting the resources dwelling within them. There are deep wells of strength that are never used.

 Breaking Down Your Indispensable Resources

 Becoming more resourceful requires getting the most from yourself and from the resources you have at your disposal.
-These resources can of course be internal: coming from within yourself; or external: coming from the environment you find yourself in.
+These resources can, of course, be internal, coming from within yourself, or external, coming from your surrounding environment.

 Within this section let’s break down these two sets of resources and discuss which set you should give more attention to if you seek to improve your resourcefulness when faced with problems.